 Dom zu Fulda (Cathedral) Domplatz Fulda, Hessen, Germany LL: N 50.55400, E 9.67242

 Rope-swung peal of 10 bells Pitch of heaviest bell (excluding sub-bourdon) is B in the bass octave Transposition is unknown Keyboard range: NONE /(G#)B F# The arrangement of tones and/or semitones is non-standard; see Remarks above.
-The instrument was enlarged in 1908 by the maker cited in Remarks above Prior history: In 1897, the instrument was begun with 9 bells by the maker cited in Remarks above Year of latest technical information source is 2010
+1 bells were recast or replaced in 1953 by Schilling Prior history: In 1908, the instrument was enlarged to 10 bells with bells made by the maker cited in Remarks above In 1897, the instrument was begun with 9 bells with bells made by the maker cited in Remarks above (1 bells remain from that work.)
+No auxiliary mechanisms known Tower details not available Year of latest technical information source is 2020

 Explanations of page format and keyboard range are available.

 [TowerBells Home Page] [Site data top page] [Credits and Disclaimers] [Feedback]